simonesestito/latent-autoregressive-source-separation/lass_mnist/README.md

 ```bash
 PYTHONPATH=. python lass/separate.py
 ```
-This will separate the test set of mnist into the folder `separated_mnist`.
+This will separate the test set of mnist into the folder `separated-images`.